pyOpenSci/software-peer-review/software-peer-review-guide/intro.md

 Time: ~ 2-3 weeks

 ### 4. Peer review of submitted Python Package begins
-Once we had an editor and 2 reviewers on board, review begins. **Reviewers have 3 weeks to return a review.** To do this they will use our reviewer template in the [reviewer guide](reviewer-guide.md) and past that, filled out, into the issue.
+Once we have an editor and 2 reviewers on board, review begins. **Reviewers have 3 weeks to return a review.** To do this they will use our reviewer template in the [reviewer guide](reviewer-guide.md) and paste that, filled out, into the issue.

 TIME: ~3 weeks